 It doesn’t matter whether you use a desktop or the BMS mobile app to access and login to the MAMI portal.
 But in my experience if you access it through a browser on a desktop you can easily search the films you want to book.
 But then BMS will take a bit longer to load on the website.
 Use what works best for you.

 You can book all the four screenings at one go.
 Even if the website/app crashes, log in again and search for the shows until they show up as ‘sold out’.
 If the shows that you want are sold out, look for alternative films.
-But I would not suggest booking alternatives just for the heck of it because that will limit the opportunity for other people who might be honestly interested in those films.
+But I would not suggest booking alternatives just for the heck of it (to exhaust your limit) because that will limit the opportunity for other people who might be honestly interested in those films.

 Alternative Ways to Book Tickets